Tighten Evolution Strategy

 This refactoring is the opposite of Relax Evolution Strategy.

 Introduce Version Mediator can be applied if lifetime guarantees are weakened and some clients are unable to migrate to a newer, incompatible version.
-And Introduce Version Identifier might have to be applied before this one so that clients can learn about versions and their (in-)compatibilities.
+Introduce Version Identifier might have to be applied before Tighten Evolution Strategy so that clients can learn about versions and their (in-)compatibilities.

 References